pkgeography/pk-census/README.md

 * Let me review changes and merge
 * and finally thank you for your contributions :+1:

+If you like to produce production code as well then first delete the `dist/` directory complete and use `$ grunt build`.

 Please check the appropriate repositories at [Geography of Pakistan](https://github.com/pkgeography) for data contributions.

 # License